 A standard chainset (a bit of a strange term these days) has a 53-tooth (or 52-tooth) outer chainring and a 39-tooth inner chainring.
 This used to be the default option for road bikes and it’s the choice of most racers in the majority of circumstances.
 Sometimes, though, pros will switch to larger chainrings for time trials or flat races like Paris-Roubaix.

-The big three groupset manufacturers, Shimano, Campagnolo and SRAM, offer standard chainsets in their higher level road groupsets aimed at pro riders and other racers/serious enthusiasts, but not in their lower end groupsets aimed at more casual riders.
+Of the big three groupset manufacturers, Shimano and Campagnolo offer standard chainsets in their higher level road groupsets aimed at pro riders and other racers/serious enthusiasts, but not in their lower end groupsets aimed at more casual riders.
+SRAM only offers a 53/39 in its Force 22 groupset; the high-end Red AXS and Force AXS wireless electronic systems have their own take on gearing with smaller chainrings and a 10-tooth smallest sprocket.

 For more details on that, see How much difference does a new chainset make? (below).